kado24mv-star/kado24-platform/backend/services/user-service/README.md

 ## 🔒 Security

-All endpoints require JWT authentication.
+All endpoints require OAuth2 authentication.
 User can only access their own profile unless they have ADMIN role.

 ## 📁 Project Structure